-Participants must attend the entire 1.5 hour program.
+Participants must view the entire 90-minute program (online-streaming video).
 Partial credit is not awarded.
-Participants must also complete the entire CE process online which includes a required evaluation form and exam.
+Participants must also complete the entire CE process online before a certificate is awarded.
+The online CE process includes a required evaluation form and exam.
 The exam must be completed at 80% or above (the exam may be re-taken, if necessary).

-EXPERT PANELISTS:
+EXPERT PANELISTS

 Kenneth J. Doka, PhD, MDiv, is Senior Vice President, Grief Programs at Hospice Foundation of America (HFA) and the recipient of the 2019 Lifetime Achievement Award from the Association of Death Education and Counseling (ADEC).
-A prolific author and editor, Dr. Doka serves as editor of HFA's Living with Grief® book series, its Journeys newsletter, and numerous other books and publications.
-He has been a panelist on HFA's Living with Grief® program for 30 years.
+A prolific author and editor, Dr. Doka serves as editor of HFA's Living with Grief[®] book series, its Journeys newsletter, and numerous other books and publications.
+He has been a panelist on HFA's Living with Grief[®] program for 30 years.
 Dr. Doka is a past president of ADEC, a former board member of the International Work Group on Death, Dying and Bereavement, and an Advisory Board member to the Tragedy Assistance Program for Survivors (TAPS).
 He is the recipient of The International Work Group on Death, Dying, and Bereavement's prestigious Herman Feifel Award and ADEC's Award for Outstanding Contributions in the Field of Death Education.
 In 2006, he was grandfathered in as a Mental Health Counselor under New York's first state licensure of counselors.
 Dr. Doka is an ordained Lutheran minister.